hcm444/art-generator/README.md

 ## generate_all()

-Generates all permutations of images and saves them in /Output
+Generates all permutations of images and saves them in /Output.

-etc...

 ## clear

-Deletes all files in /Output
+Deletes all files in /Output.

 ## output()

-Prints the names of .png files in /Output
+Prints the names of .png files in /Output.
 ```
 /usr/local/bin/python3.10 /Users/hcm444/PycharmProjects/art/main.py
 242154_green_tired_smirk_crooked_morning_chest.png